-Rabbi Aaron Sataloff is the Rabbi at Temple Beth Israel in Macon.
+Rabbi Aaron Sataloff is the Rabbi at Temple Beth Israel in Macon, Georgia.
 Rabbi Sataloff is passionate about innovating Jewish engagement to make Judaism equal parts fun and meaningful.
-If you're looking for a rabbi to explore Judaism with, an amazing community to join, or a relatable officiant to perform a lifecycle event for your family, feel free to send me an email
+If you're looking for a rabbi to explore Judaism with, an amazing community to join, or a relatable officiant to perform a lifecycle event for your family, feel free to send contact me.

 Rabbi Aaron Sataloff was born in Memphis, TN to Alan and Susan Sataloff.
 Rabbi Sataloff grew up across North America in NJ, WA, VA, CA, as his father served in various administrative positions in Jewish Community Centers.